zdbrenda/zdbrenda.github.io/README.md

 8. Users can also delete items from the shopping list, and modify the quantities of the ingredients in the shopping list.

-9. localStorage was used to implement persistant data storage.
+9. localStorage was used to implement persistant data storage of the "liked list".

 Current bug list and to do list:

 1. The ingredient quantities can be set to negative (bug).

+2. The shopping list doesn't use localStorage for persistant data storage yet.

-2. To use a different API due to usage limit.
+3. To use a different API due to usage limit.